sayyadammar/Syedmohdammar/README.md

 - 👋 Hi, I’m @Syedmohdammar
-- 👀 I’m interested in android development
+- 👀 I’m working for zn softech as a flutter developer
-- 🌱 I’m currently learning android development
-- 💞️ I’m looking to collaborate on android developers
 - 📫 How to reach me on my mail

 <!---